DistrictDataLabs/yellowbrick/docs/quickstart.rst

 .. image:: images/quickstart/bikeshare_ridge_alphas.png

 When exploring model families, the primary thing to consider is how the model becomes more *complex*.
 As the model increases in complexity, the error due to variance increases because the model is becoming more overfit and cannot generalize to unseen data.
-However, the simpler the model is the more error there is due to bias, the model is underfit and therefore misses its target.
+However, the simpler the model is the more error there is likely to be due to bias; the model is underfit and therefore misses its target more frequently.
 The goal therefore of most machine learning is to create a model that is *just complex enough*, finding a middle ground between bias and variance.

 For a linear model, complexity comes from the features themselves and their assigned weight according to the model.
 Linear models therefore expect the *least number of features* that achieves an explanatory result.
 One technique to achieve this is *regularization*, the introduction of a parameter called alpha that normalizes the weights of the coefficients with each other and penalizes complexity.
 Alpha and complexity have an inverse relationship, the higher the alpha, the lower the complexity of the model and vice versa.

-The question thefore beomes how you choose alpha.
+The question therefore becomes how you choose alpha.
 One technique is to fit a number of models using cross-validation and selecting the alpha that has the lowest error.
 The ``AlphaSelection`` visualizer allows you to do just that, with a visual representation that shows the behavior of the regularization.
 As you can see in the figure above, the error decreases as the value of alpha increases up until our chosen value (in this case, 3.181) where the error starts to increase.
 This allows us to target the bias/variance trade-off and to explore the relationship of regularization methods (for example Ridge vs. Lasso).

 We can now train our final model and visualize it with the ``PredictionError`` visualizer: